Arturo Zaldívar | |

 Education: | Free School of Law (LLB) National Autonomous University of Mexico (SJD) |

-Arturo Fernando Zaldívar Lelo de Larrea (born 9 August 1959) is a Mexican lawyer who has been a member of the Supreme Court of Justice of the Nation since December 2009.[1]
-Zaldívar served as President of the Court (Chief Justice) from 2 January 2019, to 1 January 2023.
+Arturo Fernando Zaldívar Lelo de Larrea (born 9 August 1959) is a Mexican lawyer who served as a member of the Supreme Court of Justice of the Nation from 2009 to 2023.[1]
+Zaldívar served as president of the Court (Chief Justice) from 2 January 2019 to 31 December 2022.

-He was a consultant for the Law division of the Instituto Tecnológico Autónomo de México (ITAM) regarding the design of the Graduate Program in Administrative Law, member of the academic committees of the Instituto de la Judicatura Federal (Institute of Federal Judicature) and the Tribunal Electoral del Poder Judicial de la Federación (Federal Electoral Tribunal).
+He was a consultant for the Law division of the Instituto Tecnológico Autónomo de México (ITAM) regarding the design of the Graduate Program in Administrative Law and a member of the academic committees of the Instituto de la Judicatura Federal (Institute of Federal Judicature) and the Tribunal Electoral del Poder Judicial de la Federación (Federal Electoral Tribunal).

 He held a private practice for 25 years.

 He was founder and Vice President of the Instituto Mexicano de Derecho Procesal Constitucional (Mexican Institute of Constitutional Procedure), member of the Mexican division of the directive committee of the Instituto Iberoamericano de Derecho Procesal Constitucional (Iberoamerican Institute of Procedural Constitutional Law), member of the graduate school counsel of Constitutional Law and Human Rights program at UP, member of the Barra Mexicana-Colegio de Abogados (Mexican Bar and Advocate’s College).
-He is also member of several Law Review committees and consultant for a number of Law Schools and Law Institutes in the Country and the region.
+He is also a member of several Law Review committees and a consultant for various Law Schools and Law Institutes in the country and the region.

-He is the author of Hacia una nueva ley de Amparo (Towards a new Ley de Amparo) and has published more than seventy essays in specialized journals and international publications.
+He is the author of Hacia una nueva Ley de Amparo (Towards a New Amparo Law) and has published more than seventy essays in specialized journals and international publications.